dickreuter/Poker/readme.rst

 * Only works on windows
 * Do not obstruct the view of the table as the bot is based on image recognition
 * Only one table window should be visible.
+* For best performance minimize all windows in the vm, except the table window itself
+*

 Full version:
 --------------